 Is the Weekly Contest Worth Playing?

-What the Event Is Really Testing
+What the Weekly Contest May Really Be Testing

 Final Takeaway